-22. In the contracting practice of some countries, government agencies procuring construction works traditionally retain the right to terminate the construction contract for convenience (i.e. without having to provide any justification other than that the termination is in the Government's interest).
-In some common law jurisdictions, that right can only be exercised if expressly provided for in a statute or in the relevant contract.
-Several legal systems belonging to the civil law tradition also recognize a similar power of government agencies to terminate contracts for reasons of "public interest" or "general interest".
-In some countries, such a right may be implied in the Government's contracting authority, even in the absence of an explicit statutory or contractual provision to that effect.
-In so far as the authority to determine what constitutes public interest may lie within the Government's discretion, an unqualified right to terminate for reasons of public interest is comparable to a termination for the contracting authority's convenience.
-The Government's right to terminate for convenience or for reasons of public interest, in those legal systems which recognize it, is regarded as essential in order to preserve the Government's unfettered ability to exercise its functions affecting the public good.

-23. Nevertheless, the conditions for the exercise of this right, and the consequences of doing so, should be carefully considered.
-A general and unqualified right to terminate for the contracting authority's convenience may represent an imponderable risk that neither the concessionaire nor the lenders may be ready to accept without sufficient guarantees that they will receive prompt and fair compensation for loss sustained.
-The possibility of termination for convenience, where contemplated, should therefore be made known to prospective investors at the earliest possible occasion and should be expressly mentioned in the draft project agreement circulated with the request for proposals (see chap.
-III, "Selection of the concessionaire", ).
-The compensation due for termination for convenience may, in practice, cover items that are taken into account when calculating the compensation that is due for termination for serious default by the contracting authority (see para.
+- 26. In the contracting practice of some countries, public authorities procuring construction works traditionally retain the right to terminate the construction contract for reasons of public interest (that is, without having to provide any justification other than that the termination is in the Government's interest).
+In some common law jurisdictions, that right, which is sometimes referred to as "termination for convenience", can only be exercised if expressly provided for in a statute or in the relevant contract.
+Several legal systems belonging to the civil law tradition also recognize a similar power of public authorities to terminate contracts for reasons of public interest or "general interest".
+In some countries, such a right may be implied in the Government's contracting power, even in the absence of an explicit statutory or contractual provision to that effect.
+The Government's right to terminate for reasons of public interest, in those legal systems which recognize it, is regarded as essential in order to preserve the Government's unfettered ability to exercise its functions affecting the public good. - Nevertheless, the conditions for the exercise of this right, and the consequences of doing so, should be carefully considered.
+The authority to determine what constitutes public interest may lie within the Government's discretion, so that the contracting authority's decision to terminate the project agreement could only be challenged under specific circumstances (for instance, improper motive, "détournement de pouvoir").
+However, a general and unqualified right to terminate the project agreement for reasons of public interest may represent an imponderable risk that neither the concessionaire nor the lenders may be ready to accept without sufficient guarantees that they will receive prompt compensation for the loss sustained.
+The possibility of termination for reasons of public interest, where contemplated, should therefore be made known to prospective investors on the earliest possible occasion and should be expressly mentioned in the draft project agreement circulated with the request for proposals (see chap.
+III, "Selection of the concessionaire", para.
+67).
+The compensation due for termination for reasons of public interest may, in practice, cover items that are taken into account when calculating the compensation that is due for termination for serious breach by the contracting authority (see para.
 42).
-Furthermore, it is generally advisable to limit the exercise of the right of termination for convenience to exceptional situations where a compelling reason of public interest requires the termination of the project agreement (for example, where subsequent changes in governmental plans and policies require the integration of a project into a larger network or where changes in the contracting authority's plans require major project revisions that substantially affect the original design or the project's commercial feasibility under private operation).
-In particular, it is not advisable to regard the right of termination for convenience as a substitute for other contractual remedies in case of dissatisfaction with the concessionaire's performance (see chap.
-V, "Infrastructure development and operation", ).
+Furthermore, it is generally advisable to limit the exercise of the right to terminate the project agreement to situations where such termination is needed for a compelling reason of public interest, which should be restrictively interpreted (for example, where major subsequent changes in governmental plans and policies require the integration of a project into a larger network or where changes in the contracting authority's plans require major project revisions that substantially affect the original design or the project's commercial feasibility under private operation).
+In particular, it is not advisable to regard the right of termination for reasons of public interest as a substitute for other contractual remedies in case of dissatisfaction with the concessionaire's performance (see chap.
+IV, "Construction and operation of infrastructure", paras.
+140-150).